Nyoho Mountain Hiking Guide — Nikko’s Remote Peak

 • Full hiking boots with ankle support (mandatory — chain section and rough terrain)

-• Sleeping bag and camp mat (if overnighting at the Shizu hut — a basic free shelter with no bedding)
+• Sleeping bag and camp mat (if overnighting at the Shizu Hut — a basic free shelter with no bedding)

 • Food for your hike — no supplies at the hut or on the trail (pack for two days if staying overnight)